memgraph/docs/mage/usage/loading-modules.md

 CALL mg.load("py_example");
 ```

-If the response is `Empty set (x.x sec)` and no error messages the load was successful.
+If the response is `Empty set (x.x sec)` and there are no error messages, the
+update was successful.